rohdimp24/EVA8/session2_5/README.md

 <hr>
-We have also plotted the training data from approach 1 using the Tensorboard.
+I have also plotted the training data from approach 1 using the Tensorboard.

-Below are the curves that we get from TensorBoard. ( we have used the ```tensorboard from torch.utils.tensorboard import SummaryWriter``` to write to the tensorboard)
+Below are the curves that we get from TensorBoard. ( I have used the ```tensorboard from torch.utils.tensorboard import SummaryWriter``` to write to the tensorboard)
 #### Loss curve
 ![alt text](img/tb_loss.png "Title")